mantidproject/documents/Design/AlignDetectors_MoreRework.md

 When ConvertUnits does a conversion between TOF and d spacing check if the instrument map contains diffractometer constants.
 Use them if they're found.
 If none found use existing logic

-For unit conversions applied to spectra with multiple detectors, just use average of diffractometer constants
+For unit conversions applied to spectra with multiple detectors, just use average of diffractometer constants.
+Note - for the DIFC constant, this will give a slightly different answer to averaging the inputs to the DIFC calculation (theta, L2, offset) and doing a single DIFC calculation on those averages.
+This is the approach I've agreed with my instrument scientist contact at ISIS (Helen Playford)

 Label the AlignDetectors algorithm as deprecated.

 Add some way of viewing the diffractometer data that is stored in a workspace:
-* Show the diffractometer constants in the "Show Detectors" screen?
+* Show the diffractometer constants in the "Show Detectors" screen.
+Possibly also show the "nominal" DIFC value for detectors without a calibration but this would probably mean adding a further yes\no column to indicate whether the values are calibrated or "nominal"
-* Perhaps provide an algorithm to output the data to a separate table workspace eg CreateDiffCal.
-Although I note this would make the list of xxxDiffCal algorithms even longer

 Clear the diffractometer constants from the instrument parameter map if any of the detector positions in the workspace are modified (eg by running ApplyCalibration which applies an x,y,z offset to each detector).
 This provides a basic way of ensuring the diffractometer constants and the detector positions are in sync